atet/flutter/README.md

 - Then select "**Edge** edge - web"
 - Click on the "`main.dart`" script and press `F5`, this will kick off the build and send the app over to a new Edge browser window
 - This simple app is a counter that increments when you click on the bottom-right button, **cool!**
-- Stop the app by closing our the Edge window
+- Stop the app by pressing Stop (`SHIFT+F5`) in VSCode or by closing out the Edge window

 ### Building Default Application to AVD

 - Now we will build and run this application on our AVD; in the Command Palette, run "`>Flutter: Select Device`"
-- Then select "**Start my avd** mobile emulator       Offline Emulators" which will boot up the AVD
+- Then select "**Start my avd** mobile emulator&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Offline Emulators" which will boot up the AVD
-- Once the AVD is fully booted and on the home screen, leave this open in the background
+- After the boot up sequence the AVD will show the home screen of the emulated phone, leave this open in the background
 - Click on the "`main.dart`" script and press `F5`, this will kick off the build and send the app over to your AVD
 - Now you've got the app running on a emulated Android phone, **magnificent!**
+- Stop the app by pressing Stop (`SHIFT+F5`) in VSCode or by closing out the AVD window

 [Back to Top](#table-of-contents)